sudoLuko/ChatContext/README.md

 ## Install (unpacked)
 - `chrome://extensions` → enable Developer Mode.
 - Load unpacked → select this folder.
+- Submitted to the Chrome Web Store; a published download should be available soon.

 ## Use
 - Open a ChatGPT conversation (chat.openai.com or chatgpt.com).